Jeffrey Wolf, MD

 Jack Taunton, PhD

-Dr. Taunton joined UCSF in 2000 where he is currently an Associate Professor of Cellular and Molecular Pharmacology and Pharmaceutical Chemistry, as well as a Howard Hughes Medical Institute Investigator.
+Dr. Taunton joined UCSF in 2000 where he is currently an Associate Professor of Cellular and Molecular Pharmacology and Pharmaceutical Chemistry.
 His lab focuses on the design and discovery of chemical tools to selectively modulate proteins in living cells, with the aim of inventing small molecules that demystify complex cellular processes relevant to human disease.
 This work allows for the identification of novel targets in disease and insights into chemical compounds that can modulate those targets.
 Dr. Taunton has seen this happen before.
 In 1994, as a graduate student, he was the first to purify enzyme histone deacetylase (HDAC1).
 He used a fungal compound, trapoxin, to purify and identify HDAC1 from bovine tissue and human cancer cells.
 While trapoxin was never a drug, his work paved the way for anticancer drugs eventually approved by the FDA more than a decade later.

 Dr. Taunton has received numerous awards for his work, including being named a Fellow of the Searle Foundation and the Sloan Foundation, He completed Post-Doctoral work at Harvard Medical School in Cell Biology in 2000 and received a Ph.D. in 1996 from Harvard University.